What’s in the Big Tent next to the Sausalito Art Festival Park?

-The photo below, taken at a reception in the big tent, shows a huge beam turned into a serving table by means of a tablecloth.
+The photo below, taken at a reception in the big tent, shows the ship’s keel, turned into a serving table for one night by means of a tablecloth for the event.

 For ages 17-24, there are part-time jobs available for young workers to learn the ropes on shipbuilding and the responsibility and crew-bonding involved.
 The apprenticeship program will train people to become sustainable sailors and builders with responsible and professional practices.